GoogleCloudPlatform/opentelemetry-operations-go/exporter/trace/README.md

 OpenTelemetry Google Cloud Trace Exporter allow the user to send collected traces and spans to Google Cloud.

 [Google Cloud Trace](https://cloud.google.com/trace) is a distributed tracing backend system.
-It helps developers to gather timing data needed to troubleshoot latency problemts in microservice architecture as well as monolithic architecture.
+It helps developers to gather timing data needed to troubleshoot latency problems in microservice & monolithic architectures.
 It manages both the collection and lookup of gathered trace data.

+This exporter package assumes your application is [already instrumented](https://github.com/open-telemetry/opentelemetry-go/blob/master/example/http/client/client.go) with the OpenTelemetry SDK.
+Once you get ready to export OpenTelemetry data, you can add this exporter to your application.

 ## Setup